Key Takeaway

 - You want to name your own executor

-You PROBABLY need a will if any of these are true:
+You PROBABLY need a will if any of these apply:

 - You're married